 The market for ERP systems can be segmented by the nature of the business and the size of the enterprise.
-At a general level, ERP systems serve the needs of companies that deal in physical products such as manufacturing or goods distribution, and those that are services
+At a general level, ERP systems serve the needs of companies that deal in physical products such as manufacturing or goods distribution, and those that are services oriented, such as financial services, entertainment and intellectual property.

-Industry specialization can make ERP software more attractive to relevant buyers because of the deeper built-in functionality suited to their requirements with a potentially lower total cost of ownership with and productivity. oriented, such as financial services, entertainment and intellectual property.
 However, software providers may also tailor their systems to serve the specific needs of an industry such as healthcare or even a specific niche subvertical in that industry such as hospitals or pharmaceuticals.
-Industry specialization can make ERP software more attractive to relevant buyers because of the deeper built-in functionality suited to their requirements with a potentially lower total cost of ownership while achieving greater productivity.
+Industry specialization can make ERP software more attractive to relevant buyers because of the deeper built-in functionality suited to their requirements with a potentially lower total cost of ownership while enhancing productivity.